A safari is a lifelong ambition for many, the trip of a lifetime for some, and for a lucky few a life-changing dream come true.

 - Use specials to add value.
 Many lodges and operators offer specials and promotions from time to time, especially for travelling in the low season.
 If budget constraints are an issue, we can help you to make use of these, as they are significant cost savers.

 - If your time and budget allow, do a training course before the trip, even if only for the leader of your tour.
 This could be as short as 7 days and the time spent with a field-guide instructor will equip you with some knowledge and insight into the African bush, which will make all the difference!

 - We have compiled a list of important things to know before you go.
-Check out the Important Information here.
+Check out the Travel Info page here.